5 mediation misconceptions

 No!
 Mediation facilitates discussions between couples about how they end their relationship and helps them reach agreement about matters regarding their children and property.

-We’re not marriage guidance counsellors and your mediator won’t counsel you with a view to getting you back together.
+Mediators are not not marriage guidance counsellors, and they will not counsel you with a view to getting you back together.

 4. We have to resolve all of our family issues with mediation